Revolutionizer Alpha: The Revolutionizer Stories, Vol. 1, available at Amazon.

 Revolutionizer Alpha: The Revolutionizer Stories, Vol. 1, pre-order at Amazon, available 4/3/19.

 Join my mailing list at The Revolutionizers.

 The Fearkiller dark comedy series began while thinking about my place in the workforce of 2000–2010.
-Chris Maley was a cubicle slave for the first half of the decade, got fired, and was self-employed for the second half.
+I was a cubicle slave for the first half of the decade, got fired in 2005, then was self-employed for the second half.
 (Attempts at self-employment led to the firing.)
-The second half was rolling along nicely until he got hammered by The Great Recession.
-Instead of searching for full-time employment, he destroyed his credit rating and worked $9/hr part-time jobs to make ends meet because talks with employed people centered around one thing: living in fear.
+The second half was rolling along nicely until I got hammered by The Great Recession.
+Instead of searching for full-time employment, I destroyed my credit rating and worked $9/hr part-time jobs to make ends meet.
+Talks with employed people centered around one thing: living in fear.
 Unemployed, 1099 types—talks with those people seemed bursting with happiness in comparison.
 On a positive note, those talks with the ladder-climbing folk did inspire a novel.
 Then Notes from Trillionaire Island: Fearkiller (Volume 2) came about a few years later while thinking about who got rich while we all went nuts during the Recession.
 It’s like it’s all connected or something.
 Them not going to jail, not paying as much taxes and still voting tax breaks for themselves—it’s like it’s all connected.

 Photo Credit: David Pahl